Nudge Leverages Artificial Intelligence to Identify Genuine Relationships

 “We watched how these salespeople created these relationships and a lot of the really good ones had this ability to leverage their network as part of the deal process,” says Teshima.
 Be it tapping into their network to get an “in” or a referral or finding account managers with some connections, however, they used it, the best always put the time in to nurture their connections.
 “But only the top five did that.”

 So in 2014 the incorporated Nudge.ai, with the aim of building a platform capable of offering actionable insights to all sales professionals.

-“We track the strength of relationships, tying it to email, calendar, and your phone and look at the interactions between multiple people, multiple identities,” explain Teshima.
-“We can let sales people learn who can help them on a deal or an account (as well as) track and understand who they’re losing touch with.”
+“We track the strength of relationships, tying it to email, calendar, and your phone and look at the interactions between multiple people, multiple identities,”explains Teshima.
+“We can let salespeople learn who can help them on a deal or an account (as well as) track and understand who they’re losing touch with.”

 They launched a premium product in mid-2016 which has grown to more than 10,000 users in the sales and marketing spheres.
 They also recently launched a business-to-business paid product.